memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/match.md

 ### 3.3 Returning multiple relationships with variable length

-If a variable length is used, the list of relationships can be returnes by adding `variable=` at the beginning of the `MATCH` clause.
+If a variable length is used, the list of relationships can be returned by adding `variable=` at the beginning of the `MATCH` clause.

 ```openCypher
 MATCH p=(country { name: 'France' })-[:LIVING_IN*2]-(person)